department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="dental-care-treat">I get VA care or am scheduled for inpatient care for a health condition—and I need dental care for a dental issue that’s making my health condition harder to treat.</button>
 <div id="dental-care-treat" class="usa-accordion-content">

-You may qualify for dental care to treat the dental issue that a VA dental care provider finds is making the health condition you’re being treated for harder to treat.
+**You may qualify for:** Dental care to treat the dental issue that a VA dental care provider finds is making the health condition you’re being treated for harder to treat.

 </div>
 </li>